 Above 70 degrees: tomatoes, eggplants, peppers, cucumbers, squash, corn, melons

-Get a head start on the growing season
+Get a head start on the growing season with a cold frame

 laying sheets of plastic on the bed for a week or more.
 After planting cold-sensitive plants, cover them with "a cloche,